Academy

 Wait 10–15 minutes, then send a message

-Activate rescue mode immediately
+Activate rescue mode right away

 Mark the slot as free